-Person-centered planning allows you to make choices and take responsibility in the development and implementation of your care plan.
-Person-centered planning helps define what is important to you, and allows you to have honest discussions with your care team about your wants, needs and support systems.
+Person-centered planning is an approach that helps you make choices and take responsibility in the development and implementation of your care plan.
+It helps define what is important to you and allows you to have honest discussions with your care team about your wants, needs and support systems.

-Person-centered plans (PCPs) may include specific services to address mental health, substance abuse or intellectual/developmental disabilities needs.
-However, a person-centered plan is also about living your best life and achieving your personal goals.
+Person-Centered Plans (PCPs) may include specific services to address mental health, substance use or intellectual/developmental disability needs, but a Person-Centered Plan is also about your life and your personal goals.

 - What has happened in your life over the past year?

 - What do you want your life to look like?

 - Do you want to volunteer or work at a paid job?

 - Where do you want to live and with whom?

 - What would make where and how you live better?

 - What support do you need to maintain the important things in your life?

 - What would you change about your life if you could?